crownstone/bluenet/docs/PROTOCOL.md

 3 | UART | Command came from UART.
 4 | Connection | Command came from a BLE connection.
 5 | Switchcraft | Switchcraft triggered this command.
+6 | Tap to toggle | Tap to toggle triggered this command.